 Rounding out a fully diversified barter kit is copper bullion, including one-ounce rounds and the most basic unit of value – the penny.

 Money Metals Exchange's exclusive single-ounce copper rounds feature the same iconic “Don't Tread on Me” design that appears on our popular one-ounce silver rounds.
 But because of their minting costs in proportion to their metal value, copper rounds are not nearly as good a value as old copper pennies...

 We offer Lincoln pennies minted before 1983 that contain 95% copper at literally the melt value of copper.
 In 1982, the Mint started phasing out copper pennies and began producing pennies made primarily of zinc in order to cut costs.
 By 1983, all newly minted pennies contained 97.5% zinc, with only a thin layer of copper coating.
 Old copper pennies currently have an intrinsic metal value of about double their face value – and they could be worth several times face value in the years ahead if copper prices get moving to the upside.

-If you haven't yet built a thoroughly diversified barter and emergency-use metals stash that includes multiple forms and sizes of copper, silver, and gold bullion, then doing so should be a priority.
+If you haven't yet built a thoroughly diversified barter and emergency-use metals stash that includes multiple forms and sizes of copper, silver, and gold bullion, like gold bars, then doing so should be a priority.
 After all, one of the principal reasons to own hard money is to actually be able to use it as transactional money in a financial crisis or an unexpected crisis that hits your personal finances.